22 September 2023

-8 Transferable Skills You Acquire At University
+8 Transferable Skills You Learn At University

 When it’s time to leave the sacred bosom of university life and step into the big wide world of placements, student internships and graduate jobs, it can feel difficult to work out what separates you from the other job-seekers out there.